Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The photometric and spectroscopic mass-ratio determinations

 \section{The photometric and spectroscopic mass-ratio determinations}

-The tendency for $q_{\rm ph} < q_{\rm sp}$ is an important indication that either the Lucy model gives systematically incorrect results for $q_{\rm ph}$ or that the spectroscopic derivations of $q_{\rm sp}$ carry systematic errors.
-We discuss the new model for W~UMa binaries by \citet{Step2009} in the next Section~\ref{model}.
-The model is more complex than the Lucy model and requires the abandonment of the photometric determination of $q_{\rm ph}$.
+The tendency for $q_{\rm ph} < q_{\rm sp}$ is an important indication that one of the methods used for mass-ratio determinations -- either the photometric Lucy model or the spectroscopic direct approach -- may produce systematically incorrect results.
+We note that the results of this study, along with those from our two previous papers, definitely confirm the existence of a velocity field in the rotating system of coordinates.
+Thus, strictly speaking, equipotentials cannot be defined.
+However, for low velocities, stellar shapes may still be close to predicted to the equipotential geometry.
+We return to this subject in Section~\ref{model}.

-The one-to-one dependence of the Roche geometry on the mass ratio is the essential property of the Lucy model and the basis for its widespread success in light-curve synthesis codes.
-The dependence of the radius ratio, $r_2/r_1$, on the mass ratio, $q = M_2/M_1$, is a strict relation for an equipotential surface selected to represent the common envelope of the binary.
-We suggest that this assumption (1)~very likely leads to larger uncertainties in $q_{\rm ph}$ than claimed, and (2)~may be an indication that the $q_{\rm ph}$ vs.\ $q_{\rm sp}$ discrepancy points to the failure of the Lucy model.

-Determination of the photometric parameters of a W~UMa-type binary is a complex process: First, a $3D \rightarrow 1D$ mapping of the stellar {\it brightness\/} (but not velocities) is done for us by the revolving binary.
-It is registered as a light curve, which is in turn subject to a multi-parameter solution utilizing the Roche-model geometry, with the added Lucy-model prescriptions for handling of stellar-atmosphere properties.
-The solution is a highly non-linear, iterative process which includes unknowns such as the degree of contact (or the actual value of the common equipotential), and the orbital inclination, intermixed with assumed quantities such as atmospheric properties, such as the local flux level estimated by the limb and gravity darkening laws.
-Because of the inherent nonlinearities, the parameter determination process is highly prone to biased estimates and may result in deceptively small uncertainties when estimated as for a linear, correlation-free problem.
-This unfortunately may lead to popularly quoted, but suspiciously small formal uncertainties.
+The determination of photometric parameters for a W~UMa-type binary is a complex process.
+Initially, a $3D \rightarrow 1D$ mapping of the stellar {\it brightness\/} (but not velocities) is performed by the revolving binary itself, which is registered as a light curve.
+This light curve is then subject to a multi-parameter solution utilizing the Roche-model geometry, with additional Lucy-model prescriptions for handling stellar-atmosphere properties.
+The solution is a highly non-linear, iterative process that includes unknowns such as the degree of contact (or the actual value of the common equipotential), and the orbital inclination, which are intermixed with assumed atmospheric properties, such as the local flux level estimated by surface brightness (effective temperature) and the limb and gravity darkening laws, typically derived from spherical stars.
+Due to inherent nonlinearities, this parameter determination process is highly susceptible to biased estimates and may result in deceptively small uncertainties when estimated as if for a linear, correlation-free problem based on the shape of the adopted deviations minimum.
+Unfortunately, this can lead to popularly quoted but suspiciously small formal uncertainties.